-At Johns Hopkins, our experts specialize in advanced minimally invasive surgical techniques, including hysteroscopic, gynecologic laparoscopic/robotic, and fertility related surgery, to treat a range of complex gynecologic conditions such as fibroids, abnormal bleeding, endometriosis and ovarian cysts.
+At Johns Hopkins, our experts specialize in advanced minimally invasive surgical techniques, including complex hysteroscopic, gynecologic laparoscopic/robotic, and fertility related surgery, to treat a range of complex gynecologic conditions such as fibroids, abnormal bleeding, endometriosis and ovarian cysts.
 Unlike traditional methods, minimally invasive surgery is performed using small, precise incisions and thus is a safer alternative with many other benefits.
-Our compassionate surgeons are committed to improving the quality of life of our patients – and work with you to develop a treatment plan that is best for you.
+Our compassionate patient-centric surgeons are committed to improving the quality of life of our patients – and work with you to develop a treatment plan that is best for you.

 If you're experiencing the following symptoms, your doctor may refer you to one of our minimally invasive gynecologic surgeons for care.